Skip to main content

 For additional information on citations, Wildlife Insights recommends reading GBIF’s citation guidelines.

-NOTE: Many projects in Wildlife Insights are ongoing and are continually updated.
-If you download the same project(s) at different points in time, the resulting dataset may differ.
-If you plan to publish a scientific manuscript using data from Wildlife Insights, we recommend publishing the dataset used in an open-access public data repository.
+Note: Many projects in Wildlife Insights are ongoing and are continually updated.
+The datasets may differ if you download the same project(s) at different points in time.
+If you plan to publish a scientific manuscript using data from Wildlife Insights, we recommend publishing the most recent dataset available for public download.

-Note: Images are only available for records that have been verified by the project staff.
+Note: Images are only available for records that have been verified by the project members.

 By default, Wildlife Insights obscures and/or removes sensitive data from public download packages.
-Sensitive data may include images of humans, coordinates associated with sensitive species, and embargoed deployments.
+Sensitive data may include images of humans, coordinates associated with sensitive species, and embargoed projects.

 Troubleshooting